 Finally, a belly-button approach gaining popularity because it supposedly reduces scarring, but it’s fairly risky because it involves cutting through both muscle and breast tissue.
 It also requires pushing implants through a tube that could damage them, and it does still leave a small scar about a centimeter long.

-Possible Risks or Complications
+Possible Risks or Complications of Breast Implants

 Breast augmentation poses some of the same risks as any surgery: Bleeding and infection.
 These can be mitigated by cutting as minimally as possible, using a tumescent solution to reduce bleeding, and using antibiotics to prevent infection.